-- Weight Loss Diets: Most weight loss diets involve carb restrictions, in particular white sugar and other high-calorie sweeteners.
+- Weight Loss Diets: Most weight loss diets involve carb restrictions, in particular white sugar and other high-calorie sweeteners, which decrease metabolism.

 - Food Intolerances: There are a number of sugar-related food intolerances, due to low or absent digestive enzymes.
 Lactose intolerance and CSID (sucrose and isomaltase intolerance) are two such examples.

 - Glycemic Index: Glycemic index (GI) is the rise in blood sugar levels two hours after eating.
 GI is affected by the sugar, fat and protein content of a meal.
 GI is important losing weight, and controlling diabetes or hyperglycemia.

 - Fermentation: Most fermentation involves the break down of carbohydrates.
 It’s important to use the right type of sugar to feed the probiotic culture.